mezzio/mezzio-skeleton/readme.md

 # Expressive Optional Packages Installer

 This is a proof of concept for installing optional composer packages based on user input.
 The user selected packages are saved into ``composer.json`` so everyone else working on the project have the same packages installed.
+Configuration files and the index.php file are prepared for first use.
 To not annoy users only missing answers are asked for.

 ## Testing